-However, one thing that is consist is finding the beauty in destruction.
+However, one thing that is constant is finding the beauty in destruction.
 It helps form a gateway of understanding, to embrace the disaster, to grasp the immensity of the situation.
 Photographer Paolo Pellegrin, who joined NASA to document the changing Antarctic last November, did just that.
-Although, this territory was not Pellegrins usual surrroundings or comfort zone, it wasn't necessarily as foreign as we think.
+Although this territory was not Pellegrin's usual surroundings or comfort zone, it wasn't necessarily as foreign as we think.
 He spent years documenting the suffering and conflict in the Arab World.
 The Antarctic is yet another conflict we are battling and the icebergs melting and rising sea levels are just another type of battleground to document.

 “I have photographed conflicts for many years; things that man does to man.
 Yes there is tragedy but there is also a form of resilience, which can express itself in many ways; in an act of survival, courage, honour or love,” he says.
 “And you could say that the warming Arctic – on another order of magnitude and scale – is another conflict.
 Here, man isn’t present but climate change is a result of human activity and human ideas: Endless growth which has no limits.”

-The annual IceBridge expedition by NASA started back in 2009 and is part of an 11 year campaign using satellites and other instruments to help scientists gather data, but most famously known, the ICESat.
-This past November trip presented the first ever close-up images of the huge Larsen C ice shelf, that unfortunately broke way from the Antarctic Peninsula in July 2017 and is now loose in the Weddell Sea.
-The data has not yet been made available from November, it may takes years to analyse.
+The annual IceBridge expedition by NASA started back in 2009 and is part of an 11-year campaign using satellites and other instruments to help scientists gather data, but most famously known, the ICESat.
+This past November trip presented the first-ever close-up images of the huge Larsen C ice shelf, that unfortunately broke way from the Antarctic Peninsula in July 2017 and is now loose in the Weddell Sea.
+The data has not yet been made available from November, it may take years to analyze.

 According to NASA Goddard scientist Brooke Medley, the West Antarctic Ice Sheet is experiencing rapid warming and substantial ice mass loss, designating it as a “region vulnerable to change”.
 Meanwhile, western Queen Maud Land – a vast region of eastern Antarctica – is experiencing an “unprecedented” increase in snowfall and while this serves to offset sea level rise by some degree, it won’t halt it altogether.”